-The Athletic Director is Mr. Brian Bacon.
-He oversees all coaches and athletic activities at the school, and is responsible for strategic planning and personnel oversight, and daily operations of the athletic department, including matters of scheduling, registration, and equipment.
-All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to Mr. Bacon.
+The Athletic Director is Mr. David Chase She oversees all coaches and athletic activities at the school, and is responsible for strategic planning and personnel oversight, and daily operations of the athletic department, including matters of scheduling, registration, and equipment.
+All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to Mrs. Jones.

-The Office Manager is Mrs. Tahra Canady.
-She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-The Receptionist is Mrs. Jennifer Osborn.
+The Director of Campus Operations is Mrs. Amanda Lopez She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.

-The Registrar is Mrs. Sarah Rushing.
+The Registrar is Melissa Rodriguez.
 She maintains student academic records and ensures the integrity of academic data.
-Questions related to transcripts should be directed to the Registrar Sarah Rushing.
+Questions related to transcripts should be directed to the Registrar Amanda Lopez.

 The College Counselor is Ms. Christina Immel.
 She primarily works with juniors and seniors and their families to help them plan and execute college applications, and coordinates the school's administration of college admissions-related testing, such as the PSAT and PLAN.
 The Counselor also works closely with the Headmaster to implement the College Counseling curriculum.
-Questions related to transcripts should be directed to the Registrar Sarah Rushing.
+Questions related to transcripts should be directed to the Registrar Amanda Lopez.

-The Homework Club Director is Mr. Michael Mathie.
-He is responsible for the smooth operation of the Homework Club, the school's after-school program, and for managing a team of Homework Club Monitors.
+The Homework Club Director is Mrs. Amanda Lopez.
+She is responsible for the smooth operation of the Homework Club, the school's after-school program, and for managing a team of Homework Club Monitors.

 Questions or concerns about curriculum should be directed to the appropriate teacher or the Headmaster.
-Questions or concerns about student conduct or discipline should be directed to Assistant Headmaster Michael Mathie and/or Dean Joshua Thomas.
-General questions regarding the school may be directed to Office Manager.
+Questions or concerns about student conduct or discipline should be directed to Dean Cammarota.
+General questions regarding the school may be directed to the DCO.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.